MNL48: 2020: Third Generation, High Tension, and River

-In lieu with the ongoing COVID-19 crisis, MNL48 members Coleen Trinidad, Sheki Arzaga, and Abby Trinidad together with international members of AKB48 Group joins well-known Asian performers in ‘One Love Asia’ benefit show on May 27.
-One Love Asia is a charity event presented by YouTube and WebTVAsia that seeks to raise funds in support of UNICEF.
+In lieu with the ongoing COVID-19 crisis, MNL48 members Coleen, Sheki, and Abby, together with other international members of the AKB48 Group, joined well-known Asian performers in the ‘One Love Asia’ benefit show on May 27.
+One Love Asia is a charity event presented by YouTube and WebTVAsia that sought to raise funds in support of UNICEF.

 River

 On February 16, during the group's Valentine Mini Concert at Movie Stars Cafe, the group's sixth single title and senbatsu was announced.
-For the first time in MNL48's history, Gabb Skribikin and Abby Trinidad will be double centers for River, a cover of AKB48's 14th single of the same name.
-On June 10, in one of MNL48's Kumu livestream, over-all captain Alice de Leon announced that she will join the Senbatsu for River as replacement for Rans Rifol who has then officially graduated from the group on October 20 of the same year.
+For the first time in MNL48's history, Gabb and Abby co-centered River, a cover of AKB48's 14th single of the same name.
+On June 10, in one of MNL48's Kumu livestreams, overall captain Alice announced that she would join the Senbatsu for River as replacement for Rans who graduated from the group on October 20 of the same year.

 On November 11, MNL48 released a teaser video for their single, River.
-But due to undesirable calamities in the Philippines, Hallo Hallo Entertainment released a statement that the release of the music video will be postponed.
+But due to Typhoon Vamco, Hallo Hallo Entertainment released a statement that the release of the music video will be postponed.
 On November 27, MNL48 premiered the official music video of River.
 The coupling tracks "Sampung Taon ng Sakura" and "Labrador Retriever" were also released on iTunes, Apple Music and as auto-generated tracks in YouTube Music the same day.